ttoivone/mediacapture-extensions/face-detection-explainer.md

 The second purpose of the `id` is to use it in conjunction of the `partOf` member.
 This member is used to reference another segmented object in the same `VideoFrame` of which the current object is part of.
 Thus, the integer value of the member `partOf` of a segment corresponding to a human eye would be set to the same value as the member `id` of another segment which corresponds to the human face where the eye is located.

-The member `probability` is the estimate of the conditional probability that the segmented object is of the type indicated by the `type` member, between zero and one, given the segmentation and confidence output from the face detection model.
-This could also incorporate a priori factors known by the user agent such as quality of the system camera or known bias in the model.
-Mathematically, `probability` would be the number of correct detections and segmentations of an object among the set of all possible inputs which lead to the given segmentation and model confidence.
-In practice this is incalculable and therefore we only require an estimate of this probability.
-User agent can also omit the probability by setting the value to zero.
+The member `probability` represents an estimate of the conditional probability that the segmented object is of the type indicated by the `type` member, between zero and one, on the condition of the given segmentation.
+The user agent also has the option to omit the probability by setting the value to zero.
+As an implementer advise for `probability`, they could run the platform face detection algorithm on a set of test videos and of the detections that the algorithm made, check how many are correct.
+The implementor or user agent could take also other factors into account when estimating `probability`, such as confidence or score from the algorithm, camera image quality, and so on.

 The members `centerPoint` and `boundingBox` provide the geometrical segmentation information.
 The first one indicates an estimate of the center of the object and the latter the estimate of the tight enclosing bounding box of the object.